-Inflammatory Bowel Disease, Crohn’s Disease and Ulcerative Colitis – Research hasn’t yet been able to demonstrate exactly which microbial strains are causing the inflammation however specific diet recommendations and fecal microbial transfers are being investigated.
+Inflammatory Bowel Disease, Crohn’s Disease and Ulcerative Colitis – Research hasn’t yet been able to demonstrate exactly which microbial strains are causing the inflammation however specific diet recommendations and faecal microbial transfers are being investigated.

 Obesity – weight gain may be associated with an increase of a class of bacteria called Firmicutes and a reduction in Bacteroidetes strains.
 This research has been conducted in animal models, human models and twin studies.
 (Mullins, 2015).